THE ARCHETYPICAL SOVIET HOLIDAY

 The following itinerary involves a visit to one or more separatist provinces and/or contested territories.
 Our tours are aimed to an educated clientele animated by a genuine cultural and historical interest for the little-known regions we offer within our portfolio of post-Soviet destinations.
 By no means we endorse and support political parties, ideological movements, armed factions and interest groups involved in the military and diplomatic conflicts afflicting the regions we travel to.
 Specifically we do not support territorial separatism and we strongly reject any form of violence.
 De facto independent but the de jure unrecognised states shall be fully considered as constituent entities of the country they seceded from.
 We firmly believe in true dialogue and unbiased fact-checking as the only viable path for a durable peace and stability in the region.
 In this regard our tours shall be seen as an instrument of knowledge and awareness for the erudite clientele we cater for.
 Political activists, propagandists and biased publicists of any sort are not welcome to join our tours.

-We'll then drive to Tkvarcheli, a captivating and eerie half-abandoned coal-mining Soviet town nestled in the green mountains of Southwestern Abkhazia.
+After entering Abkhazia we'll drive to Tkvarcheli and Akarmara, captivating and eerie half-abandoned coal-mining Soviet towns surrounded by the green mountains of Easten Abkhazia.

 Dinner and overnight in Sukhumi.